transentis/bptk_py/README.md

     for name in manager.get_scenario_names():
         print("\t {}".format(name))
 ```
-On first run, the compiler may have to download some additional dependencies for model compilation.
+On first run, the framework may have to download some additional dependencies for model compilation.
 Please be patient for some seconds.
 This will only occur on first-time run.
 Now you are ready to play around with the APIs!

 ## Plotting API
 After initializing BPTK_Py, let us dive into the plotting API, the heart of the simulation framework.
 An API exposes certain functionalities - "methods" or "functions" - for use by the actual application user.
 BPTK_Py aims at making simulation and result plotting as simple as possible.
-This is why there is only one function that is
-doing everything for you: the ``plot_scenarios`` method.
+This is why there is only one function that is doing everything for you: the ``plot_scenarios`` method.

 You may use it to generate plots from your simulation models almost instantly.
 You can control all major settings for the simulation and the later plot layout:
 ```